cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

 type of constraint in your model, you will need to instantiate ``PowCone3D`` and/or ``PowConeND`` objects manually.

-MIP - Mixed-Integer Programming refers to problems with
+MIP - :ref:`Mixed-Integer Programming <Mixed-integer programs>` refers to problems where some decision variables are constrained to be integer values.

 By default CVXPY calls the solver most specialized to the problem type.
 For example, `ECOS`_ is called for SOCPs.
 `SCS`_ can handle all problems (except mixed-integer programs).
 If the problem is a QP, CVXPY will use `OSQP`_.